Backpacking Thailand: My overview!

 Depending on where in this vast country you are you will be subjected to the chaos it’s everywhere but You’ll also find the tranquility, the color and vibrancy and hoards and hoards of tourists.
 Thailand will be a rollacoaster, a test of your emotions and nerves but be prepared to be amazed.

-- The humidity of Thailand will hit you as soon as you walk out of Bangkok airport.
+- The humidity of Thailand will hit you as soon as you enter the country.

-- Haggle, haggle, haggle.
+- When backpacking Thailand haggle, haggle, haggle.
 Learn to haggle well, learn to play the game or you will get ripped off and be out of pocket very quickly.

 - Don’t flash a map in public, a map is like an alarm for tour touts and tuk-tuk drivers to harass you.